mrkkrp/markkarpov.com/tutorial/megaparsec.md

   -> Either (ParseErrorBundle s e) a
 ```

-The second argument is just a file name which will be included in the
+The second argument is just a file name that will be included in the
-generated parse errors, `megaparsec` is not going to read anything from that
+generated parse errors; `megaparsec` is not going to read anything from that
 file, because the actual input comes as the third argument of the function.

-`runParser` allows us to run the `Parsec` monad which, as we already know,
+`runParser` allows us to run the `Parsec` monad which, as we already know, is
-is the non-transformer version of `ParsecT`:
+the non-transformer version of `ParsecT`:

 ```haskell
 type Parsec e s = ParsecT e s Identity
 ```

-`runParser` has 3 siblings: `runParser'`, `runParserT`, and `runParserT'`.
+`runParser` has three siblings: `runParser'`, `runParserT`, and `runParserT'`.
-The versions with the `T` suffix run `ParsecT` monad transformer, and the
+The versions with the `T` suffix run the `ParsecT` monad transformer, and the
-“prime” versions take and return parser state.
+“prime” versions take and return the parser state.
 Let's put all the functions
 into a table:

 | Arguments            | Runs `Parsec` | Runs `ParsecT` |